nasa/cumulus/docs/operator-docs/cumulus-dependencies.md

 ## Changing a Version

 Changing the version should be rather straight-forward.
 In the instance of `@cumulus` dependenies, we can find the versioned releases on the GitHub [releases page](https://github.com/nasa/cumulus/releases).
-To update `@cumulus/api` to `1.11.1`, simply change the line to `"@cumulus/api": "1.11.1",`.
+To update `@cumulus/api` to `1.11.1`:
+1. Change the line to read `"@cumulus/api": "1.11.1",`
+2. run an `rm -rf node_modules` to clear out currently installed dependencies
+3. run an `npm install`.

 ## Adding a Dependency